The Rock Creek area has been home to humans since prehistoric times.

 In the early- to mid-1800s, milling thrived in the area.
 There were six mills in Washington, DC, and further upstream in Maryland 12 mills were established.
 These mills all relied on Rock Creek’s water, and all impacted the area’s ecosystem.
 The last mill in the District of Columbia closed down in 1897 (almost 10 years after Rock Creek National Park was founded), and the last in Montgomery County stopped operating in the early 1900s.

 Above: Peirce Mill in Washington DC was the last of the operating mills on Rock Creek, producing flour.
-It is currently undergoing restoration.
+It has been restored and is open to the public.

 Rock Creek National Park was one of the nation’s first national parks and was established in 1890 through an act of Congress.
 A dozen years later, Congress recognized that the park was under threat from activities upstream in Maryland and established a regional park system through which the Maryland-National Capital Parks and Planning Commission was born.
 In 1932, Rock Creek Parkway opened after a great deal of work by the Civilian Conservation Corps.